News

 Training Mode targets exactly those weak spots.
 Because the problems come from positions where you actually went wrong, you're training the specific patterns your game needs most.

-It's like having a coach who says "I noticed you keep making this type of mistake — let's drill it until you get it right."
-Except the coach has analyzed every single one of your games and never forgets.
+It's like having a coach who says "I noticed you keep making this type of mistake.
+Let's drill it until you get it right."
+Except this coach has analyzed every one of your games and never forgets.

 The Practice Loop